Yemen at the World Athletics Championships

 Yemen has competed at the IAAF World Athletics Championships on fourteen occasions, and did not send a delegation for the 1991 and 2017 editions.
 Its competing country code is YEM.
-The IAAF treats the past participation of the Yemen Arab Republic (YAR) and South Yemen (PRY) as part of a united Yemen's history.
+The IAAF treats the past participation of the Yemen Arab Republic (YAR) and South Yemen (PDRY) as part of a united Yemen's history.
 The country has not won any medals at the competition and as of 2017 no Yemeni athlete has progressed beyond the first round of an event.

+2013

+Yemen competed at the 2013 World Championships in Athletics in Moscow, Russia, from 10–18 August 2013.

+A team of one athlete was announced to represent the country in the event.